Skip to main content

 • amount is raw uint64.
 Always divide by power(10, token_decimals) (or use the *_ui balance columns) for human-readable amounts.

 • High-volume mints (USDC, USDT, WSOL).
-Partition by block_date and consider materialized views per top-N mint for fast dashboarding.
+Partition by date and consider materialized views per top-N mint for fast dashboarding.

 • Solana Normalizers (full schema) - column-level reference for transfers and other Solana entities.